-Other researches were likely to emphasis on the purpose of color in food selections in animals when other factors such as taste, nutrition and accessibility are the same (Willson and Whelan 1990; Rowe and Skelhorn 2003; Schaefer et al. 2008; Skelhorn 2011).
-However, to the best of our knowledge, there is almost no evidence linking colors to numerical competency for house crows and common myna.
-We chose to test red and green color because both colors play an important role in most avian food selections.
-Red color shows ripeness and palatability (Schmidt and Schaefer 2004) especially in fruits while the green color indicates unpalatability (Ham et al. 2006).
-The objectives of this study are (1) to detect whether the numerical competency of house crows (Corvus splendens) and common myna (Acridotheres tristis) can be influenced by red or green colors, and (2) between the two colors, red color mealworms are more preferred than green color mealworms.
+Other researches were likely to emphasis on the purpose of colour in food selections in animals when other factors such as taste, nutrition, and accessibility are the same (Willson & Whelan 1990; Rowe & Skelhorn 2003; Schaefer et al. 2008; Skelhorn 2011).
+However, to the best of our knowledge, there is almost no evidence linking colours to numerical competency for house crows and common myna.
+We chose to test red and green colours because both colours play an important role in most avian food selections.
+Red colour shows ripeness and palatability (Schmidt & Schaefer 2004) especially in fruits while the green colour indicates unpalatability (Ham et al. 2006).
+The objectives of this study are (1) to detect whether the numerical competency of house crows (C. splendens) and common myna (A. tristis) can be influenced by red or green colours, and (2) between the two colours, red coloured mealworms are more preferred than green coloured mealworms.

-METHODS
+MATERIALS AND METHODS

-Six house crows were taken from the traps set by the local municipal authority, around Gelugor, Pulau Pinang, Malaysia (5° 22.605' N, 100° 18.541' E) and six common myna were captured by using mist nets around Universiti Sains Malaysia (USM) campus (5°21'N, 100°18'E).
+All procedures performed involving animals were in accordance with the ethical standards of Universiti Sains Malaysia (USM).
+Six house crows were taken from the traps set by the local municipal authority, around Gelugor, Pulau Pinang, Malaysia (5°22.605'N, 100°18.541'E) and six common myna were captured using mist nets around USM campus (5°21'N, 100°18'E).
 All the captured house crows and common myna were kept in a custom-made wire-mesh cage.
 The cage is divided into three compartments and the middle compartment is designated as the experiment area and the other two were used to keep the birds.
-The cage has a translucent panel roof to maximize sunlight penetration.
-The birds were fed (mealworms, bread and fruits) twice a day.
+The cage has a translucent panel roof to maximise sunlight penetration.
+The birds were fed (mealworms, bread, and fruits) twice a day.

 Experiments were conducted three days per week, which is on Monday, Wednesday and Friday.
-The one-day gap between experiments is to minimize stress on the birds.
-The experiments started at 1500h and ended approximately at 1700h.
-Although birds are typically active during early morning and late evenings, the experiments could not be conducted during that time period due to logistical problems.
+The one-day gap between experiments is to minimise stress on the birds.
+The experiments started at 1500 h and ended approximately at 1700 h.
+Although birds are typically active during early morning and late evening, the experiments could not be conducted during those time periods due to logistical problems.
 The cage was built near a parking area and the main road.
 We found that traffic noise and movement interfered with our video recording session.
 Throughout the study, we found that the birds cooperated well with the study, regardless during active or non-active periods.
-The subject was presented with two white paper cups that were placed on a black plastic board, 50cm apart.
+The subject was presented with two white paper cups that were placed on a black plastic board, 50 cm apart.
 All three experiments were recorded using Sony Legria video recorder and followed the protocols described by Hunt et al. (2008).
-All the mealworms were colored using non-toxic food color dye (Star Brand).
-We took spectrographic reading of the normal and colored mealworms using OceanOptics Jazz portable spectrometer with Xenon Pulse lamp as light source.
-An object reflectance properties were measured as the proportion of a diffuse reflectance standard (Teflon coated white standard OceanOptics).
-Spectra were calculated at 5-nm intervals from 400 to 700 nm (visible wavelength for human perception) with SpectraSuite OceanOptics software.
-Figure 1 shows the percent reflectance wavelength of the normal and colored mealworms.
-The spectrographic analysis is important to verify the colors used.
-Colors based on human vision are subjective, whereas a spectrometer can accurately display the specific wavelength of the colors.
+All the mealworms were coloured using non-toxic food colour dye (Star Brand, PBG Sdn.
+Bhd., Kuala Lumpur).
+We took spectrographic reading of the normal and coloured mealworms using OceanOptics Jazz portable spectrometer (Douglas Avenue, Dunedin, USA) with Xenon Pulse (Douglas Avenue, Dunedin, USA) lamp as the light source.
+Object reflectance properties were measured as the proportion of a diffuse reflectance standard (Teflon coated white standard OceanOptics).
+Spectra were calculated at 5 nm intervals from 400 to 700 nm (visible wavelength for human perception) with SpectraSuite OceanOptics software.
+Figure 1 shows the percent reflectance wavelength of the normal and coloured mealworms.
+The spectrographic analysis is important to verify the colours used.
+Colours based on human vision are subjective, whereas a spectrometer can accurately display the specific wavelength of the colours.